17maiga/graph_colouring/README.md

   punctuation characters except the following: `[`, `]`, `,`, `:`.
 Spaces and
   tab characters will be systematically skipped.
 - The second line should start with `[` and end with `]`.
-Between these, any number of edges may be declared, again with no duplicates and separated by commas, using the following syntax: `(start_name,end_name)`.
+Between these, any number of edges may be declared, again with no duplicates, using the following syntax: `(start_name,end_name)`.

 Here is an example of a graph definition: